desokan/tour_project/README.md

-# The Glide Tour project is a backend project for a website that is into selling tours.
+# Glide_Tour

-- The project exposes API endpoints that the frontend can consume from.
+## The Glide_Tour project is the backend project for a website that is into selling tours.
+The project exposes API endpoints that the frontend can consume from.